thecodecrate/dexie-bulksync-addon/README.md

   // delete "The Chronicles of Narnia"
 ]);

-// This operation is equivalent to remove all records with "genre_id" 1 and add the new dataset.
+// This operation is equivalent to removing all records with "genre_id" 1 and add the new dataset.
 ```

 ## Using with arrays